jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

 ### Garbage collection
-- **garbage collection** (GC) : a process of "automatically" freeing up (deallocate, unclaim, or release) memory allocated to unused values
+- **garbage collection** (GC) : a process of "automatically" freeing up (de-allocate, unclaim, or release) memory allocated to unused values
 - GC only applies to non-primitive values;  **primitives are not subject to GC**
-  - whether or not GC takes place with strings are bigInts is an implementation detail that may change among different implementations of JS
+  - whether or not GC takes place with strings or bigInts is an implementation detail that may change among different implementations of JS
   - (non-primitive) values are eligible for GC when they are no longer needed (referenced) / accessible
     - variables can go "out-of-scope" and still be referenced through closures, arrays, objects, etc.
-  - modern JS implementations use *mark-and-sweep* algorithm to determine what to GC (eliminates the referency cycle problem)
+  - modern JS implementations use *mark-and-sweep* algorithm to determine what to GC (eliminates the reference cycle problem)
   - GC can occur at any time; typically at periodic intervals during a program's lifetime
   - in modern JS, the programmer has no control over GC